cynthialmy/cynthialmy.github.io/_posts/2023-11-17-ai-solution.md

 ### 4. The User Experience Layer

 This layer covers the application interface and user documentation.
-We designed user interfaces to limit inputs to specific subjects and types, validating inputs and outputs to reduce the risk of harmful responses.
+I designed user interfaces to limit inputs to specific subjects and types, validating inputs and outputs to reduce the risk of harmful responses.
 Transparent documentation about the system’s capabilities and limitations was also crucial.

 **Example:**
 - **Problem Identified:** Users inputting vague queries leading to misleading responses.